Penang National Park is the smallest of the Malaysian National Parks covering some 1200 hectares in the northwest corner of Penang Island.

 Entrance to the National Park is free.
 If you want to walk on the Canopy Walkway (if and when it is repaired) there is a fee of RM 5 for adults and RM 3 for children.

 There is another entrance to the National Park at Kuala Sg.
 Pinang (marked on map below).
 From here you would need to take a boat.

 Opening Hours Open daily from 8 am to 5 pm.

-The entrance to the park is shown on this map:
+The entrance to Penang National Park is shown on this map:

 If driving, there is a car park opposite the Park Entrance where you can leave your car for RM 3 per day.

 Pejabat Taman Negara Pulau Pinang

 Jalan Hassan Abbas

 You can find more details on the Department of Wildlife's official website.